Electricity and heat for critical infrastructure

 About the showcase hydrogen project

-The goals of the project at Erkelenz Hospital are clear: a significant reduction in carbon emissions and a more efficient energy supply.
+The goals of the project at Erkelenz Hospital are clear: a significant reduction in carbon emissions, enabling a more efficient and more affordable energy supply in the long term.
 Together with our partners, we are looking to demonstrate the innovative combination of two novel hydrogen technologies by the end of 2026.
 We will examine whether the hydrogen technologies can meet half the hospital’s base load.

 The showcase hydrogen project at Erkelenz hospital is sponsored by the Federal Ministry of Education and Research.